beyond-decentralized/AIRport/README.md

 ## Application collaboration<a name="app-collaboration"></a>

-Core to AIRport is the idea is for multiple applications to collaborate and re-use data.
+Core to AIRport is cross-App collaboration and data reuse.
 The two key points here are:

 * User is in control of their data they allow applications to access their data (usually only a part of their data).
 * Applications are in control of sharing schemas with other applications
 - they can allow or deny access to their schemas.

+This means that new Applications can be written as add-ons to existing ones.
+Also new applications don't have to worry about tedious data entry by users (if that data is already present in the AIRport database).
+Ultimately this leads to data reuse and datanormalization, while allowing Apps to be more integrated with each other.
+Once the BPMN module is integrated this will also allow applications to share process management logic as well, further reducing development costs for new Apps.

-This the applications only interact with the device-local database, making AIRport fully operational in offline-mode.
+The applications only interact with the device-local database, making AIRport fully operational in offline-mode.
 The database is in charge of maintaining the repositories contained in it.
-It may occasionally prompt the user to purge infrequently used repositories (or may do so automatically if not configured), leaving them only in the cloud backup.
+It may occasionally prompt the user to purge infrequently used repositories (or may do so automatically if so configured), leaving them only in the cloud backup.
 The applications however may request the user to load additional repositories from the cloud, for processing.